ietf-wg-asdf/SDF/sdf.md

 Name references occur only in specific elements of the syntax of SDF:

 * copying elements via odmRef values
-* pointing to elements via odmRequired value elements
+* pointing to elements via odmRequired value elements or as odmOutputData and similar

 ## odmRef